mollyim/flatline-platform/docs/architecture.md

 ### Key Transparency Server & Auditor

-The [Key Transparency Server](https://github.com/signalapp/key-transparency-server) component, allows clients to verify that the public keys that they obtain from Flatline are in fact associated to the identity (e.g. the phone number) that they are attempting to communicate with.
+The [Key Transparency Server](https://github.com/signalapp/key-transparency-server) component allows clients to verify that the public keys that they obtain from Flatline are in fact associated to the identity (e.g. the phone number) that they are attempting to communicate with.
 This is achieved by appending every public key update and its associated identity to a "globally consistent, cryptographically-protected, append-only log".
 The integrity of this log is verified and signed by the [Key Transparency Auditor](https://github.com/signalapp/key-transparency-auditor) component, which acts as a third-party auditor for the key transparency log.
 This feature has still not been officially announced and its sources were published after the development of Flatline began.

 In the Flatline prototype, this component is not implemented in order to contain the scope of the prototype.
-At the time of writting, key transparency checks seem to be implemented in the clients but not yet enforced.
+At the time of writing, key transparency checks seem to be implemented in the clients but not yet enforced.
 As a result, Flatline is able to function without it.
 In the future, these components should be deployed and configured in Flatline in order to support clients eventually enforcing their usage.